mattmattmatt/docker-node-web/README.md

 # docker-node-web

-**This Docker image with a node webserver running inside provides a Facebook messanger chatbot that translates specific text messages into MQTT messages for controlling home automation systems.**
+**This Docker image with a node webserver running inside provides a Facebook messenger chatbot that translates specific text messages into MQTT messages for controlling home automation systems.**

 ## Development & deployment